• Skip to main content

 When I was preparing to make this recipe, I discovered that canned, pureed butternut squash is extremely difficult to find.
 So, there are a couple of different options if you’re looking to make your own butternut squash puree.

 First, you can buy the frozen butternut squash, thaw, and puree it in your food processor.
 This is what I recommend and what I did for this recipe.
-Because cutting open a butternut squash can be so difficult, especially if you don’t have sharp knives.
+Because cutting open a butternut squash (even with a sharp knife) can be so difficult!

 I was able to find 12 oz bags of frozen, cubed butternut squash at Target for $1.99!
 You can find it in the freezer section next to all the other frozen veggies.
 I know that Trader Joe’s also sells it.
 12 oz of frozen butternut squash came out to be exactly 1.5 cups of pureed butternut squash, so those bags from Target work perfectly!